Galaxian: Versions

-In addition to allowing other companies to manufacture cabinets, Namco would also give them permission to release their own versions.
+In addition to allowing other companies to manufacture cabinets, Namco would also give them permission to release their own versions in an attempt to meet the game's overwhelming demand.
 One such was Moon Alien by Nichibutsu, a hack which only adds a title screen and slightly changes the sprites.
 A sequel to it would also be made, known as Moon Alien Part 2.
 It features an energy meter which kills the player if it fully depletes.
-The game would become a subject of litigation when Nichibutsu would create more boards than what Namco allowed them.
+Moon Alien became the subject of litigation when Nichibutsu created more boards than contractually permitted; Nichibutsu paid Namco the excess of the license fee as compensation.
+Nichibutsu later found success in emulating Galaxian's gameplay through Moon Cresta and its sequels.

 Taito would also release T.T Spacian Part-2, which modifies the game to use the aliens from Space Invaders, making it an early example of a crossover in a video game.

 Ports

 Atari, Inc. published ports of Galaxian for its Atari 8-bit computers, Atari 2600, and Atari 5200 in 1982 and 1983, three or more years after Galaxian appeared in arcades and a year or more after Galaga.
 Additional ports were published under the Atarisoft label for the Apple II, ColecoVision, Commodore 64, VIC-20, IBM PC and ZX Spectrum.
 Ports from other companies were sold for MSX (Europe and Japan only), NEC PC-8801, Famicom (Japan only), and Sharp X1.
 A Bally Astrocade version was published under the name Galaxian, but the name of the port was later changed to Galactic Invasion.

 Coleco released a stand-alone Mini-Arcade tabletop version of Galaxian in 1981, which, along with Pac-Man, Donkey Kong, and Frogger, sold three million units combined.
 Entex released a handheld electronic game called Galaxian 2 in 1981.
 The game is called Galaxian 2 because it has a two-player mode.
-It is not a sequel, as there is no Entex Galaxian.
+It is not a sequel, as Entex did not previously develop any port of Galaxian.